Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Simulated Learning Environments for Irrigation and Suction

 \textbf{Reward function\;} The reward function is composed of several parts, including a reward proportional to the number of particles affected by irrigation at each step, a reward when the EE moves horizontally closer to the blood, and a completion reward.
 A reward is also given for activating irrigation when the EE is close to the blood, and deactivating it when they are not close.
 Conversely, it penalizes activating irrigation when distant or deactivating it when near.
 This encourages the agent to only turn on the irrigation while the EE is close to the blood.
-Without these, the agent can easily learn a suboptimal solution of always turning on irrigating, which is not a desired behavior in practice.
-Additionally, penalties are given when the EE's orientation deviates from being vertical, and when the EE is in contact with the tissue, to encourage a safer behavior of the agent in the real world.
+Without these, the agent can easily learn a suboptimal solution of always turning on irrigation, which is not a desired behavior in practice.
+Additionally, penalties are given when the EE's orientation deviates from being vertical, and when the EE is in contact with the tissue, to encourage safer behavior of the agent in the real world.
+While the penalty related to EE's orientation is always assigned, the joint limits of the robot are implemented and respected according to the real-world robot configuration, and may prevent the EE from achieving a fully vertical orientation in certain configurations.
 For clarity, the reward function can be expressed by the summation of the reward features $\psi^{r}_i$ multiplied by their weights $w^{r}_i$: